top of page

 Alt Text: A mother with brown hair holding a basket of laundry, smiling and pointing at her toddler who is smiling back with their eyes closed.

-Kids bedrooms are disaster zones if they're left to their own devices, right?
-What if I told you that I could share how to get your kid to tidy their room, and want to do it in the first place?!
+Kids' bedrooms can become disaster zones, especially when left to their own devices.
+What if I told you there's a way to teach your child to tidy their room and even encourage them to want to do it?

-'IF you tidy your room, THEN we can go to the park' - this is a bribe!
+• "IF you tidy your room, THEN we can go to the park."
+(That’s a bribe!)

-'IF you don't tidy your room, THEN we won't go to the park' - this is a threat!
+• "IF you don’t tidy your room, THEN we won’t go to the park."
+(That’s a threat!)

 Alt text: a young boy sat at a school desk writing in a notebook with a pencil.